eclipse-tractusx/bpdm/README.md

 The kubernetes deployment expects a kubernetes environment which already has an Ingress Controller installed in order to be available over ingress routing.
 Additionally, the ingress works over SSH and expects a Certmanager and Cluster Issuer to be present for obtaining a trustworthy certificate.
-When the Kubernetes cluster configured with these components, the application can be deployed with the following steps:
+When the Kubernetes cluster is configured with these components, the application can be deployed with the following steps:

 1. Specify your container registry in the Helm values.yaml: